Evolutionary Biology Lab

 Moose antler supporting a population of antler flies.

 The known distribution of antler flies extends across the eastern part of Canada, from Newfoundland and Cape Breton, Nova Scotia, to southern Ontario.
-In Algonquin Park, Ontario, the first adults emerge from pupae in the soil and appear on antlers in late May or early June.
-The mating season continues until late August.
+Morphologically similar flies have been collected from moose antlers in Sweden, suggesting that this species (or a closely related congener, with potentially similar ecology) occurs in northern Europe.

-A technique is available for individual marking and measurement of these tiny live flies without injury (Bonduriansky & Brooks 1997).
-Flies are marked on the thorax with enamel paint.
-Here's a video of a marked antler fly male on a moose antler.
-Because males tend to spend every day of their lives on the same antler, it is possible to observe them throughout their lives and obtain biographical field data on their behaviour and life history.
-Their 2-hour long copulations make it possible to estimate mating success in the field.
+It is possible to mark and measure live antler flies without injury using a restraining device (Bonduriansky & Brooks 1997).
+Flies can be marked on the thorax with enamel paint and then released on an antler (video).
+Because males tend to spend every day on the same antler, it is possible to observe them throughout their lives and obtain fairly precise estimates of their lifespan in the wild.
+Their 2-hour long copulations also make it possible to record matings and estimate lifetime mating success in the wild.

-This unique species has provided the first evidence of ageing (senescence) -- declining survival rate and reproductive rate -- and its fitness costs in an insect population in the wild (Bonduriansky & Brassil 2002).
-Our analysis also showed that ageing rate is related to body size: large males exhibit faster reproductive ageing than small males (Bonduriansky & Brassil 2005).
-Research on these tiny flies is continuing through a collaboration with Howard Rundle's lab at the University of Ottawa.
+Using mark-resighting techniques, Bonduriansky and Brassil (2002) obtained the first evidence of ageing (senescence) -- declining survival rate and reproductive rate -- and estimated the fitness costs of senescence, in a wild insect population.
+They also showed that ageing rate is related to body size: large males exhibit faster reproductive ageing than do small males (Bonduriansky & Brassil 2005).

 Male antler flies are astonishingly aggressive: litigata translates roughly as 'bellicose'.
 On antlers, males form complex, highly structured aggregations.
 Some individuals defend stable territories, while others simply wander in search of females, which arrive on antlers to feed, mate and oviposit (Bonduriansky & Brooks 1998, 1999).
 In prime areas of the antler, near oviposition sites (cracks in the antler surface), males spend much of their time battling rival males.
 They even attack insects vastly larger than themselves.
 This video of an antler fly aggregation was created by Phil Savoie of the BBC-NHU.
 The photos below show male-male combat.